Does the idea of gathering around the table warm your heart like it does mine? Let’s explore menu planning for your family.

 Next step: mapping out a plan.
 Believe me, I’ve tried so many meal planning ideas!
 From making a cute, magnetic menu board to hang in the kitchen, to simply writing a dinner plan in my daily planner, and even using a colorful printable.

 I need a basic framework that’s flexible and doesn’t take too much of my time setting it up.
-I also need a planner in which I can use my own recipes.
+Plus, I want a planner that allows me to use my own recipes.

 Simple, doable and sustainable is what I want.